Salesforce Review 2026: Is It Still Worth the Price Tag?

 Sales Cloud Pipeline Management

-The core CRM functionality is excellent.
-Drag-and-drop Kanban boards, detailed opportunity records, activity timelines — it's all there and it's polished.
-You can track every single touchpoint a prospect has with your business, from the first cold email to the signed contract.
-No complaints here.
+The core CRM functionality is solid.
+You get drag-and-drop Kanban boards, detailed opportunity records, activity timelines — all polished and well-designed.
+Track every touchpoint a prospect has with your business, from the first cold email to the signed contract.
+And I mean every touchpoint.
+Nothing to complain about here.

 Einstein AI and Predictive Analytics

-Here's where Salesforce genuinely pulls ahead of most competitors in 2026.
-Einstein has matured significantly over the past couple of years.
-You get lead scoring, opportunity win probability, automated email summarization, and even conversation intelligence if you're using Salesforce's Slack integration.
-It's not a gimmick anymore — the predictions are actually well-calibrated when you have enough historical data feeding them (think 6+ months of deal history minimum).
-Honestly, I think Einstein was pretty underwhelming as recently as 2023, so the improvement is real and worth noting.
+This is where Salesforce really pulls ahead in 2026.
+Einstein has matured significantly.
+Lead scoring, opportunity win probability, automated email summarization, conversation intelligence if you're using the Slack integration — it's all actually useful now.
+Not just marketing fluff anymore.
+When you have enough historical data (think 6+ months minimum), the predictions are well-calibrated.
+To be fair, Einstein was pretty underwhelming just a couple years ago, so the improvement really is notable.

 Flow Builder (Automation)

-Flow Builder is Salesforce's no-code (well, low-code) automation engine, and it's incredibly powerful.
-You can automate complex multi-step processes across records, send triggered emails, update related records, kick off approvals — the works.
-The ceiling is very high.
-The learning curve is also steep, so budget real time here.
-I mean it.
+Flow Builder is Salesforce's no-code automation engine, and it's incredibly capable.
+Multi-step processes across records, triggered emails, updated related records, approval workflows — the possibilities are genuinely broad.
+The learning curve is real though, so plan to invest time here.
+I'm serious about that.

 AppExchange Ecosystem